-a.
+- a.
 MUIb.
-MIIUUc.
+MIIUUb.
+MUUU - c.
 MUUUI

 Suppose that I gave you the string UIM and asked you to decide whether or not this string is generated by the MIU system.
 One thing you could do is sit down with a pad of paper (better make it a big one!) and start doing derivations, hoping that sooner or later (hopefully sooner) the string will show up and you can triumphantly report "yes".
-Nevertheless, I venture to think that no one, at least no one who has done exercise 9 would dream of resorting to this tactic, since it's plain that this string will never show up, even if you sat doing derivations every night until the Chicago White Sox win the American League Pennant (in other words, a very long time).
+Nevertheless, I venture to think that no one, at least no one who has done exercise 9 would dream of resorting to this tactic, since it's plain that this string will never, ever show up, no matter how long you sat doing derivation after derivation.